Which is the best option – an air source heat pump or a ground source heat pump?

 What’s the difference between a ground and an air source heat pump?

-A ground source heat pump works by moving water and anti-freeze in underground pipes through an underground heat source.
+The main difference is that an air source heat pump uses heat from the air to pump higher temperatures into a home, and once it has drawn heat into it compresses it to a higher temperature, whereas a ground source heat pump works by moving water and anti-freeze in underground pipes through an underground heat source.
 The hot water is then moved through a heat exchanger which draws heat from that water into a home’s heating system.

 Both heat pumps can also function inversely as cooling systems for your home.
 They do this by extracting the cool temperatures from the air or the underground water and anti-freeze mixture and not compressing it but using it to cool your home during the hotter times of the year.